mila-iqia/gene-graph-conv/README.md

 <img src="./data/img/pipeline.png" alt="conv-graph-pipeline">

 There are two notebooks in the repository called fig-4.ipynb and fig-5.ipynb.
-Within them you will find a training loop that generates figures 4 and 5 from \url{https://arxiv.org/pdf/1806.06975.pdf} {our paper} published at the Workshop on Computational Biology at ICML 2018.
+Within them you will find a training loop that generates figures 4 and 5 from [our paper](https://arxiv.org/pdf/1806.06975.pdf) published at the Workshop on Computational Biology at ICML 2018.
 I would recommend starting there.

 You will see that the interface to our models is simple (like SKLearn with fit and predict functions) and extensible.
 The gene graph and dataset loaders are still sub-optimal.
 We will be modifying them soon to be more user-friendly.
 Right now you need to use an HDF5 file with a format defined below.